Shared parental leave – Nuts and bolts and top tips

 ShPP is the same as the flat rate for statutory maternity pay and maternity allowance.
-As at April 2015 it is £139.58 a week or 90% of an employee’s average weekly earnings, whichever is lower.
+From 6 April 2018 to 5 April 2019 it is £145.18 a week or 90% of an employee’s average weekly earnings, whichever is lower.

 Is there a minimum earnings test for shared parental pay?

 Yes.
 It is the same as for statutory maternity pay.
-Parents must be earning the lower earnings limit, £112 per week, in the relevant period (i.e. the 8 weeks before the 14th week before the baby is due).
+Parents must be earning the lower earnings limit (£116 per week or £503 per month as at April 2018), in the relevant period (i.e. the 8 weeks before the 14th week before the baby is due).
 The definition is one of ‘employed earner’, not employee, which means it is wider for shared parental pay than for leave and simply means that Class 1 National Insurance is payable.
 For example, agency and other atypical workers may be entitled to ShPP.

 To claim ShPP the employee must give the employer: